14 Types of Employee Training Programs (+Benefits, Examples)

 5. Measure training effectiveness with employee surveys

-Measuring training effectiveness via employee surveys might seem basic, but they are extremely critical in getting the answers to determine whether or not your training was successful.
+Measuring training effectiveness via employee surveys might seem basic, but they are highly critical in getting the answers to determine whether or not your training program was successful.
 The process here is to create anonymous employee surveys and feedback forms, collect feedback in real-time, measure the training immediately, and implement remedies without any delays.

 You can see how your employees can leave feedback directly in their apps and processes without leaving the flow of work, in the graphic below: